a-maldet/labelmachine/README.md

 <!-- badges: end -->
 `labelmachine` is an **R** package that helps assigning meaningful labels to data sets.
 Furthermore, you can manage your labels in so called **lama-dictionary** files, which are **yaml** files.
 This makes it very easy using the same label translations in multiple projects which share similar data structure.

-> Labelling your data can be easy!
+> Labeling your data can be easy!

 Installation
 ------------